Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Experiments

+Our aim here is to show that factored representation are suitable to represent a wide variety of games, including many that do not present any real underlying factorization, and that these can perform better than both independent learners and a joint learner baselines.
+We start by discussing the approximate value functions obtained by the investigated representations, with the following Table \ref{tab:games} summarizing the games that we use and their associated parameters.

-Figure \ref{fig:dispersion} shows the $Q$-function reconstructed by the proposed factorizations and learning approaches for these two games.
-In these plots (and those that follow), the $x$-axis enumerates the joint actions $a\in A$ and the $y$-axis shows the corresponding values $\hat{Q}(a)$ for the reconstructed function, with the color of the bars as an encoding of the action-value.
-We analyse the accuracy of the computed reconstructions considering two aspects: the total reconstruction error of $\hat{Q}(a)$ with respect to the original reward function $Q(a)$ $\forall a\in A$, and whether a reconstruction is able to produce a correct ranking of the joint actions.
-For a good reconstruction, the bars have the same relative heights, indicating that the factorization correctly ranks the joint actions with respect to their value, and to be of a similar value to those in the original one (the factorization can reconstruct a correct value for that reward component).
-However, reconstruction error alone is not a good accuracy measure because lower reconstruction error does not imply better decision-making, as a model could lower the total error by over- or underestimating the value of certain joint actions.
+In the following plots, the $x$-axis enumerates the joint actions $a\in A$ and the $y$-axis shows the corresponding values $\hat{Q}(a)$ for the reconstructed functions, with the heights of the bars encoding the magnitude of the action-values $\hat{Q}(a)$.
+As defined in the Problem Statement in Section \ref{sec:back}, we analyse the quality of the computed reconstructions considering two aspects: the total reconstruction error of $\hat{Q}(a)$ with respect to the true reward function $Q(a)$ $\forall a\in A$, and whether a reconstruction produces a correct ranking of the joint actions.
+For a good reconstruction, the bars have to have the same relative heights, indicating that the representation correctly ranks the joint actions with respect to their value, and to be of a similar value to those in the original one (the representation can reconstruct a correct value for that joint action).
+However, reconstruction error alone is not a good accuracy measure because lower reconstruction error does not imply better decision making, as a model could lower the total error by over- or underestimating the value of certain joint actions.

+\emph{Dispersion Games:} Figure \ref{fig:dispersion} shows the $Q$-function reconstructed by the proposed factorizations and learning approaches for the two variants of the Dispersion Game.
+Figure \ref{fig:dispersion}(a) shows that the proposed complete factorizations are able to almost perfectly reconstruct the relative ranking between the joint actions, meaning that these architectures can be reliably used for decision making.
+Moreover, the ones using the factored $Q$-function (F2C and F3C in the plot) are also able to produce a generally good approximation of the various values (expressed by the height of the bars), while those based on the mixture of experts produce a less precise reconstruction: the joint optimization of the former gives an advantage in this kind of extremely coordinated problems.